 The Carbon Capture Multidisciplinary Simulation Center (CCMSC) (http://ccmsc.utah.edu), at the University of Utah is demonstrating the use of exascale computing with verification, validation, and uncertainty quantification as a means of accelerating deployment of low cost, low emission coal-fired power generation technologies.
 This effort employs a hierarchical validation approach to obtain simultaneous consistency between a set of selected experiments at different scales embodying the key physics components (large eddy simulations, multiphase flow, particle combustion and radiation) of a full-scale, oxy-fired boiler.
 This paper presents validation and uncertainty quantification (VUQ) results for one of the selected datasets, a suite of oxycoal-fired experiments conducted in the L1500 (a 1.5 MW furnace at the University of Utah).
 The VUQ method used was a consistency analysis.
 With this method, regions of consistency between experimental and simulation data were determined.
-Details about the L1500 furnace and the experimental data can be found in the accompanying paper by Fry et al. entitled "Pilot-scale Investigation of Heat Flux and Radiation from an Oxy-coal Flame" This paper focuses on the L1500 simulations, the collection/processing of the simulation data, and the VUQ consistency analysis.
+Details about the L1500 furnace and the experimental data can be found in Fry et al [1].
+This paper focuses on the L1500 simulations, the collection/processing of the simulation data, and the VUQ consistency analysis.